Deb-Aru/more-less-box-2/README.md

 # more-less-box-2
 And expandable box for news article created for City's MA Interactive Journalism course

-The box has a click button that allows to open and close it.
+<h2>The box has a click button that allows to open and close it.</h2>

 You need to include some text (for example a Lorem Ipsum text) to check how the box will look like.